EHang 116

 - Windows: Large panoramic windows for stunning and spectacular views increasing passenger enjoyment

-- Doors: Gull-wing
+- Doors: Gull-wing doors

-- Interior: Comfortable modern design
+- Interior: A comfortable modern design

-- Landing gear: Skid
+- Landing gear: Fixed skid landing gear

 - Safety features: Distributed electric propulsion (DEP) provides redundancy increasing the aircraft's safety.
 If any of components malfunction, the aircraft will immediately land.
 There is encrypted communication.
 Will not take off during extreme weather conditions.
 A Command and Control Center accurately monitors data and for complete route control.
 A flight control system can activate contingency measures in emergency situations.
 Safety technology is in the flight control systems, propulsion systems and battery management systems.